sjetha/WSL/WSL/troubleshooting.md

 ```

 Please note that adding this command will include metadata and modify the file permissions on the Windows files seen from WSL.
 Please see the [File System Permissions](./file-permissions.md) for more information.

+### "-6: export:"-related errors ###

+This happens at login with some shells including sh and pwsh due to a line in the /etc/profile.d/apps-bin-path.sh script that appends the windows path environment variable to the Linux PATH property.
+This can be fixed by either quoting it or by using chsh to change your default shell to a different shell at login, and the switch to sh or pwsh after logging in.